bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:37:51

 Non-negligible, let's say.
-Yeah.
 I think they are a part of the network.
 They could be different actors in the network.
 So you could be offering this and also be a node.
 And that may give you a stronger position than other nodes.
 I'm just going to highlight something that I think is quite viable, but people may not know.
-So I could have a channel open with my node and I could be offering a watch hour service, like those are the couples, you don't know about them.
+So I could have a channel open with my node and I could be offering a watchtower service, like those are the couples, you don't know about them.
 And I may know that you're actually the one sending me the information because you're using the identifiers that relate to the commitment transactions that are being revoked in the same channel that I am.
 So I may know that you are actually backing up the information with me.
 I don't know if you're using any other watchtower.
-So, like, if I assume that, you know, you're using my tower as your protection service, and you are connected to me, and I know that you may be offline because, you know, I'm not being able to...
+So, like, if I assume that, you're using my tower as your protection service, and you are connected to me, and I know that you may be offline because, I'm not being able to...

 Speaker 1: 00:38:45